Pritex32/CODTECH-task-2-Salary-prediction/README.md

 ### Project Overview
-this project is all about build a linear regression model with the years of experience of employees to predict future salary
+This project is about developing linear regression model with the years of experience of employees to predict future salary

 ### Data Source
 this dataset is from kaggle .com